jnschurig/snowflake-assistant/README.md

 Then run `streamlit run warehouse_tagging_assistant.py`.

-If running this locally is too difficult, feel free to try Snowflake Tagging Assistant out on Streamlit Cloud.
+If running this locally is too difficult, feel free to try out the [Snowflake Tagging Assistant on Streamlit Cloud](https://jnschurig-snowflake-assistan-warehouse-tagging-assistant-k0mmww.streamlitapp.com/).

 This application is licensed under the GNU GPL3.
 Please refer to the included license file for questions about what you can and can't do with this software.

-More to come!